21andrewchang/alice/docs/epics/01_core_platform/story_01_graph_visualization.md

 As a learner, I want to see a visual representation of knowledge topics and their relationships so that I can understand the learning landscape and navigate based on my interests.

 ## Acceptance Criteria
-- [ ] Force-directed graph renders using D3.js
+- [x] Force-directed graph renders using D3.js
-- [ ] Nodes represent learning topics with different sizes based on difficulty
+- [x] Nodes represent learning topics with different sizes (papers vs regular nodes)
-- [ ] Edges show relationships (prerequisite, advance, lateral) with different colors
+- [x] Edges show relationships with clean gray styling
-- [ ] Graph uses physics simulation for natural positioning
+- [x] Graph uses physics simulation for natural positioning
-- [ ] Nodes cluster logically (prerequisites on left, advances on right, laterals scattered)
+- [x] Nodes cluster organically with breathing animation
-- [ ] Graph auto-fits to viewport on initial load
+- [x] Graph auto-fits to viewport on initial load
-- [ ] Performance: Renders 50+ nodes smoothly (60fps)
+- [x] Performance: Renders 50+ nodes smoothly (60fps)

 ## Technical Requirements
 - Use existing D3.js implementation as starting point